OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:61

-They said to her, “None of your relatives has that name.”
+They said to her, “But none of your relatives have that name.”

 ## Luke 1:62